bycdiaz/curriculum/python/basic_python/introduction_to_python_programming.md

 1. Read the [Introduction to Python 3](https://realpython.com/python-introduction/) by Real Python to learn a bit more about the history of Python.
 2. To understand how you'll be interacting with Python throughout this course, read through the [Interacting with Python](https://realpython.com/interacting-with-python/) article from Real Python.
-3. Read Real Python's [11 Beginner Tips for Learning Python Programming](https://realpython.com/python-beginner-tips/) for some helpful advice about using and learning Python effectively.
+3. Now that you've learned a few ways to interact with your Python code, read the [Python Interpreter Tricks](http://howtopython.org/en/latest/the-interpreter/#python-interpreter-tricks) in this post by How to Python.
+Pay special attention to the interactive mode trick which will be very helpful for quick troubleshooting and experimenting.
-4. Now that you've learned a few ways to interact with your Ruby code, read about [how to use code files inside IRB](https://stackoverflow.com/questions/13112245/ruby-how-to-load-a-file-into-interactive-ruby-console-irb/38533339), which will be helpful for quick troubleshooting and experimenting.
+4. Read Real Python's [11 Beginner Tips for Learning Python Programming](https://realpython.com/python-beginner-tips/) for some helpful advice about using and learning Python effectively.

-### Optional Ruby Materials
+### Optional Python Materials
-The resources listed below cover Ruby basics, and you may want to go through these on the side while going through the first section of this Ruby Basics course.
+The resources listed below cover Python basics, and you may want to go through these on the side while going through the first section of this Python Basics course.
 Repetition is the mother of all learning after all!

 Consider the resources here optional, though; we recommend them to help supplement your learning.

-1. [The Codecademy Ruby course](https://www.codecademy.com/learn/learn-ruby) covers Ruby basics and OOP basics.
+1. DataCamp's [Introduction to Python](https://campus.datacamp.com/courses/intro-to-python-for-data-science/) course covers the basics of Python.
-2. [Chris Pine's Learn to Program book](https://pine.fm/LearnToProgram/) covers Ruby basics along with plenty of exercises.
+2. Swaroop's [A Byte of Python](https://python.swaroopch.com/) book covers the basics of Python and introduces object oriented programming (OOP).

 ### Okay, enough talk.
 Let's learn Ruby!